CAIDA/rsdos-crawler/README.md

 ## Features

-- **Stream attacks**: The attacks are streamed as attack vectors from the UCSD Telescope DDoS Metadata.
+- **Stream attacks**: The RSDoS attacks are streamed from the UCSD Telescope DDoS Metadata.
+This data is periodically written in objects in a Swift container.
+In these objects are recorded the observed attack vectors in the respective time period.
+The RSDoS Crawler relies on these vectors to identify targets of attacks.
 :warning: **In development!**
-- **Track attacks**: The streamed attack vectors are tracked with reference to unique attacks, on a particular target and at a particular starting time.
+- **Track targets**: For one and the same attack, on a specific IP address at a specific start time, usually there are recorded many attack vectors over time.
+To track an attack over its entire duration, these vectors are considered dependently.
+In this way, the target of an attack may be crawled over an extended period of time.
+And the results of the RSDoS Crawler are neatly collected for each distinct target.
 :warning: **In development!**
 - **Resolve hosts**: The IP addresses of the attacked targets are resolved to their host names with a naive reverse DNS resolution.
 The already resolved host names are cached.
 :warning: **In development!**
-- **Crawl hosts**: The resolved host names are crawled in various ways.
+- **Crawl hosts**: The host names resolved from the targets are crawled in various ways.
 First, they are crawled as soon as the attack is reported.
-If hosts do not respond, the crawl is retried multiple times.
-Then, the hosts are periodically recrawled for a certain period of time.
+Second, if hosts do not respond, then the crawl is tried again and again with a certain delay until a maximum number of retries is exceeded.
+Third, all host names from the target are periodically recrawled with a longer delay possibly beyond the duration of the attack.
 This process is done cautiously so that hosts are not crawled multiple times in a certain period of time.
 :warning: **In development!**
-- **Write records**: The records of all completed attacks are written in WARC files.
-When an attack is not ongoing anymore, and its crawls are completed, all its records including the attack vectors, resolved host names and crawls are written.
+- **Write records**: After each crawl, the request to and the response from the host of the target are recorded in a WARC record together with the target.
+These records are written periodically.
 :warning: **In development!**